Course No. 9025

 After reading Chapter 1, participants will be able to:

-- Identify short-term financial goals and investment purposes, recognize the importance of defining prioritized realistic goals stating how investing allocation changes with age.
+- Identify short-term financial goals and investment purposes and recognize the importance of retirement income and money management.

 At the start of Chapter 2, participants should identify the following major topics for study: